Preboarding & onboarding software for frontline teams

 Sales floor, stockroom, seasonal peaks

-Contact centres
+Contact centers

 Agents ramped to live calls fast